AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 This is partially so that this notebook’s approach can be applied to any differential expression output, provided that the output meets [certain criteria listed above](#required-fields-for-differential-expression-results).

 Depending on the form of your differential expression results, you will need to alter the steps in [`gene_DE_validate`](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) to obtain the two aforementioned gene lists.
-We advise familiarizing yourself with [`tidyverse`](https://www.tidyverse.org/) functions, particularly the ones used in [this example](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) in order to help you determine the how to clean your data for use with this analysis.
+We advise familiarizing yourself with [`tidyverse`](https://www.tidyverse.org/) functions, particularly the ones used in [this main example](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) in order to help you determine the how to clean your data for use with this analysis.